Grytviken Church (Whalers Church)

 The first marriage in the church was held on February 24, 1924 – A.G.N.
 Jones and Vera Riches were married here.
 Several more marriages have taken place here – the last one in 2006.
 Occasional church services still are held here.

 The riches of Southern Atlantic were not endless.
 Number of whales and seals started to decrease.
-World economy changed – whale oil was replaced with kerosene and other substances.
+The world economy changed – whale oil was replaced with kerosene and other substances.

 Grytviken was abandoned in 1966 and the buildings are deteriorating since then.